 8. Attacking the pins with confidence so your speed will be good, and consistent.
 If you're getting disgusted with your

-10. Check thumb hole for being too lose or too tight.
+10. Check THUMB hole for being too lose or too tight.

-If you prefer, if have some friends from the league that bowl better than you, you can ask one of them to come down and watch you for a few frames.
+If you prefer, ask a friend in the league that bowls better than you to come down and watch you for a few frames.
 They may be able to spot the issue right away so you can back to getting those high scores again.

 Good luck and high scoring!

 Hello!!
-I'm not a professional bowler, but I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.
+My name is Joanie.
+Although I'm not a professional bowler, I have loved the sport for more than 45 years, averaged over 200 for several seasons, and learned quite a bit with research and experience.